cosmos/cosmos-sdk/docs/building-modules/errors.md

 Note, the SDK provides a core set of *common* errors.
 These errors are defined in `types/errors/errors.go`.

-## Wrapping
+## Extending

 The custom module errors can be returned as their concrete type as they already fulfill the `error` interface.
-However, module errors can be wrapped to provide further context and meaning to failed execution.
+However, module errors can be extended to provide further context and meaning to failed execution.

 Example:

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.38.1/x/distribution/keeper/querier.go#L62-L80

-Regardless if an error is wrapped or not, the SDK's `errors` package provides an API to determine if an error is of a particular kind via `Is`.
+Regardless if an error is extended or not, the SDK's `errors` package provides an API to determine if an error is of a particular kind via `Is`.

 ## ABCI